charlenelyu/pro-mern-stack/README.md

 # Chapter Notes

+# Chapter 14

+### notes

+- Sign-In UI
+  - In this section, we'll build the necessary user interface for signing in users.
+  - In the navigation bar, add an item with the label "Sign In" on the right side.
+On clicking this, show a modal dialog that lets the user sign in using a button.
+On successful sign-in, show the user’s name instead of the Sign In menu item, with a dropdown menu that lets the user sign out.
+    - Create a new component called `SignInNavItem` which can be placed in the navigation bar.
+    - The state variables and some methods for showing the modal are very similar to the component `IssueAddNavItem`.
+    - Use a state variable called `user` to save the signed-in status (`signedIn`) and the name of the user (`givenName`).
+    - If the state variable indicates that the user is already signed in, the `render()` method returns a dropdown.
+If the user is not signed in, the `render()` method returns the menu item for signing in as well as a modal dialog to show a Sign In button.
+    - In `Page.jsx`, include the item in the navigation bar.

 # Chapter 13

 In this chapter, I added some common features to the Issue Tracker application.
 First, I refactored the UI part to reuse common code across components that display the Toast messages.
 Following the higher order component (HOC) pattern, I moved most of the repeated code into a new component.
 Then, I built the Report page using the aggregate function of MongoDB to summarize data fetched from collections.
 I also added pagination in the Issue List page, which utilized the skip and offset options of find() in MongoDB.
 Further, I implemented an undo operation, and displayed a search bar in which the users can type keywords to look for issues.